mdn/content/files/en-us/web/css/field-sizing/index.md

 ### Elements affected by `field-sizing: content`

-Specifically, setting this property to `content` affects the following elements:
+Specifically, `field-sizing` to `content` affects the following elements:

 - Form input types that accept direct text input from users.
 This includes [`email`](/en-US/docs/Web/HTML/Element/input/email), [`number`](/en-US/docs/Web/HTML/Element/input/number), [`password`](/en-US/docs/Web/HTML/Element/input/password), [`search`](/en-US/docs/Web/HTML/Element/input/search), [`tel`](/en-US/docs/Web/HTML/Element/input/tel), [`text`](/en-US/docs/Web/HTML/Element/input/text), and [`url`](/en-US/docs/Web/HTML/Element/input/url) types.
   - If no minimum width is set on the control, it will only be as wide as the text cursor.
   - Controls with [`placeholder`](/en-US/docs/Web/HTML/Element/input#placeholder) attributes will be rendered large enough to display the placeholder text.
   - The [`size`](/en-US/docs/Web/HTML/Element/input#size) attribute modifies the default preferred size of such `<input>` elements.
 As a result, `size` has no effect on `<input>` elements with `field-sizing: content` set.
 - [`file`](/en-US/docs/Web/HTML/Element/input/file) inputs.
 Direct text input is not possible; however, the displayed filename changes as the user selects a new file to upload.
-If `field-sizing: content` is set, the control will change size to shrinkwap the filename.
+When `field-sizing: content` is set, the control will change size to shrinkwap the filename.
 - {{htmlelement("textarea")}} controls.
 It is worth noting that `<textarea>` elements with `field-sizing: content` set behave much like single-line text controls, with the following additions:
   - If `<textarea>` elements are unable to grow due to a width constraint, they will start to grow in height to display additional rows of content.
 When a height constraint is then reached, they will then start to show a scrollbar to allow all the content to be viewed.
   - [`rows`](/en-US/docs/Web/HTML/Element/textarea#cols) and [`cols`](/en-US/docs/Web/HTML/Element/textarea#cols) attributes modify the default preferred size of a `<textarea>`.
 As a result, `rows`/`cols` have no effect on `<textarea>` elements with `field-sizing: content` set.